vovochka404/deadbeef-statusnotifier-plugin/README.md

 ### Activation

 Once the plugin is installed, restart (or start) deadbeef.
-Go to preference, GUI/Misc section and disable standart tray icon (hide system tray icon).
-Or you can force StatusNotifierItem to be shown in plugin settings.
+By default, this plugin will automatically replace default tray icon.
+You can change this behaviour in plugins settings (open deadbeef's preference, select plugins tab, select StatusNotifier plugin, select settings).

+Note, that by default, this plugin automatically enables "hide tray icon" option in deadbeef's settings (if disabled) on startup and restores it's value on shutdown.
+But if shutdown was not clean (appliaction crashed, killed or something like this) then value for "hide tray icon" won't be restored.

 #### Possible cmake options